autowarefoundation/autoware-documentation/docs/tutorials/scenario-simulation/scenario-test-simulation.md

 # Scenario test simulation

-Before running the test, please follow the [instruction](installation.md) about installation and building of Autoware Universe and Scenario_simulator_v2
+Note: Before running the test, please follow the [instruction](installation.md) about installation and building of Autoware Universe and Scenario_simulator_v2

 1. Move to project directory, where the project is build.